-Description and interpretation of the physical features of the earth.
-A systematic approach to the study of earth-sun relations, weather, climate, natural vegetation, and global warming.
+An examination of the Earth's physical geography and its human environmental relationships.
+A systematic approach to the study of earth-sun relations, weather, climate, natural vegetation, and global climate change.
 (A, CSU-GE, UC, I)

 6 WORLD REGIONAL GEOGRAPHY